-Korean motoring brand Ssangyong is on the rise with their well-made and comfortable Korando SUV model.
+South Korean motoring brand Ssangyong is on the rise with its well-made and comfortable Korando.

-It’s a solid, comfortable car with enough space for the brood.
-I know what I’m talking about here because I ferried my trio of kids around very happily over Christmas.
+It’s a solid, comfortable motor with enough space for the brood.
+I know what I’m talking about here because I ferried my trio of kids around happily over Christmas.
 There were no complaints from the rear about the lack of space or comfort.
-They slept well on a couple of 200-mile obligatory festive trips, and there were plenty of little places to store their bottles of juice and electronic gadgets.
+They slept well on a couple of obligatory trips, and there were plenty of places to store their bottles of juice and electronic gadgets.
 The Korando’s boot does the job for a family, too.
-At no point did we have an issue fitting overnight bags, presents and other family-related stuff into the Korean-made vehicle’s load area.
+At no point did we have an issue fitting bags, presents and other family-related stuff into the Korean-made vehicle’s load area.

 The compact crossover SUV is well-made, inside and out, and looks genuinely durable for years to come, which is what you’d hope for from your next main car.
 The automatic gearbox shifter looks like a golf club, and there are lots of slabs of black plastic, but it’s been put together with accuracy.

-Behind the wheel, the diesel propelled Korando sounds a tad clattery.
-Fortunately, the noise settles once things warm up.
-It’s not quick, either.
-It’ll get you from 0-62mph in 12 seconds.
+Behind the wheel, the Korando is quiet but a tad slow – it’ll get you to 60mph in 12 seconds.
 The steering is a little vague, too, but the delivery of power is even, helped by the able six-speed automatic gearbox.

-The Pioneer version, fitted with either two or four-wheel drive, is well-appointed with an eight-inch infotainment display, heated front seats and a heated steering wheel.
-It also houses Apple CarPlay and Android Auto – and provides graphic displays showing infotainment and driving data.
-Outside, you get 17-inch alloys shod with all-weather rubber.
+The Ultimate version is well-appointed with an infotainment display, heated front seats and a heated steering wheel.
+It also houses Apple CarPlay and Android Auto.
+Outside, you get good-looking alloys shod with hard-wearing rubber.

 What’s more, the SUV comes with a seven-year/150,000 mileage warranty.
 Oh, and if you’ve never heard of SsangYong, the word means “double dragon”.
 Yes, okay, the Korando isn’t exactly a fire-breathing beast, but the Korean brand is on the rise, so expect to see a lot more from it this decade, including cars with electric-only powertrains.